thinknimble/tn-cli/README.md

     # etc...
 ```

+## Commands Reference

+You can view source code for available commands in the [justfile](justfile).

+`tn` - List available commands.

+### General Commands

+- `tn`: List all available commands.
+- `tn os-info`: Display the system architecture and operating system.

+### TN CLI Management

+- `tn update`: Re-clone and reinstall the tn-cli repository.

+### Project Bootstrapping

+- `tn new-project` or `tn bootstrap`: Bootstrap a new project using cookiecutter with the tn-spa-bootstrapper template.

+### AWS Helpers

+- `tn aws-make-s3-bucket <project_name> [profile] [region]`: Create an S3 bucket using AWS CloudFormation.

+  - Default profile: 'default'
+  - Default region: 'us-east-1'

+- `tn aws-enable-bedrock <project_name> [profile] [region] [model]`: Enable AWS Bedrock for a project using CloudFormation.

+  - Default profile: 'default'
+  - Default region: 'us-east-1'
+  - Default model: '\*' (all models)

+### TN Models Helpers

+- `tn install-bun`: Install the Bun runtime if not already installed.

+- `tn make-tn-models <project_url> <api_key> [endpoint]`: Generate TN models using the @thinknimble/tnm-cli tool.
+  - Default endpoint: '/api/users/'
+  - Requires Bun to be installed

+Note: For AWS helpers, the AWS CLI is required for these commands to work.

 ## Contributing New Commands - aka "Recipes"

 It's easy to contribute new commands to tn-cli, simply add some commands to the `justfile` and open a Pull Request.